Gaining a new outlook on stress

 Studies on “good” stress

 The latest studies show that changing our perception of stress changes how stress affects us physically and mentally.
 Did you know that the hormones released from stress response boost memory performance, facilitate mental toughness, deepen social bonds (when we are stressed, we call our friends and share our challenges or complain to co-workers about the same things), help us to get ahead in life and get things done, strengthen our priorities and even cause an increase in the speed at which the brain processes information?
+Yes, there are negative repercussions from stress as well, and some take medication (such as that from https://thecbdinsider.com) to help with this, but being aware of the wider picture can help.

 Studies show perception makes a big difference